Gadloch: Flooding

 Flooding from the Gadloch severe enough to close the neighbouring roads has been common for many years.
-In more recent years the Gadloch's drainage tunnel has collapsed and the water levels have risen even further, flooding into the nearby Lenzie Golf Course and affecting the nearby Farms and Crosshill Road.
+In more recent years, the Gadloch's drainage tunnel has collapsed and the water levels have risen even further, flooding into the nearby Lenzie Golf Course and affecting nearby farmland and Crosshill Road.
 In 2011/2012 parts of the golf course were ruined by the flooding and four different fairways had to be relaid and returfed after the Gadloch encroached more than 200 metres onto the greens.
 The heights reached by the water have become such a problem that the Lenzie community council has created a special section of its website to deal with coverage of the issue.
 In the winter time the frozen Gadloch covers the path to Auchinloch and members of the public have been taken to hospital after falling through the ice.